-Laurel is a theatre director, playwright, producer and performer with an MA in Drama from the University of Toronto’s Graduate Centre for the Study of Drama, an MBA in Arts and Media Administration from York University (Dean’s List), a degree in music and opera performance from Wilfrid Laurier University, and theatre training at the Banff School of Fine Arts and the Drama Studio in London, England.
+Laurel Smith, Artistic Producer is a theatre director, playwright, producer and performer with an MA in Drama from the University of Toronto’s Graduate Centre for the Study of Drama, an MBA in Arts and Media Administration from York University (Dean’s List), a degree in music and opera performance from Wilfrid Laurier University, and theatre training at the Banff School of Fine Arts and the Drama Studio in London, England.

-Laurel directed plays each summer for the company’s Classic Theatre Festival, as well as the rural youth project, Listen Up! that tours each spring throughout Lanark County.
-Laurel has also directed, as well as writing original scripts for, Perth through the Ages and The Lonely Ghosts Walk historic theatrical walking plays each summer in Perth.
+Laurel directed plays each summer for the company’s Classic Theatre Festival, as well as the rural youth project, Listen Up! that toured each spring throughout Lanark County.
+Laurel also directed, as well as wrote original scripts for, Perth through the Ages and The Lonely Ghosts Walk historic theatrical walking plays each summer as well as inaugurating the Classic Dinner Theatre, all in Perth.

 Laurel has adjudicated for the ACT-CO Festival, the London One-Act Play Festival, the Mississauga Arts Awards, the EODL One-Act Play Festival, QUONTA Festival and the Meadowvale Music Theatre Awards.
 She has taught at Brock University, and facilitated many theatre training workshops.
 In 2008, Laurel was selected to be part of the Shaw Festival Directors’ Project.

-Matthew has worked at the Classic Theatre Festival since its inception, having worked on both production and publicity since the founding of Burning Passions Theatre in 1999.
+Matthew Behrens, Associate Producer, has worked at the Classic Theatre Festival since its inception, having worked on both production and publicity since the founding of Burning Passions Theatre in 1999.
 A long-time writer for print and radio, stage credits include What’s a Girl to Do, The December 6 Memorial, and Ontario, Yours Too (Burning Passions Theatre), Kafka’s The Trial (TASC), First Sight of First Night (First Night Toronto)